 Access is also granted to the University’s Crop and Environment Laboratory (CEL), comprising of 2500 m2 of heated glasshouses, with climate controlled and factorial houses, controlled environment growth cabinets, and a protected field plot experimental area.

 You will have access to the University’s internet, printing and scanning facilities, and a full range of statistical and econometric software.
 Excellent opportunities exist for research, networking and personal development within each programme, as well as access to first-class study resources and employability support.

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent).

-Entry requirements: You are normally required to have a good undergraduate Honours degree (normally 2.1 or First class) or its equivalent in a subject relevant to agriculture, ecology, geography or environmental sciences.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a subject relevant to agriculture, ecology, geography or environmental sciences.

 What will you study?